 This place is amazing!
-I will begin by saying that because I don’t think I will be able to tell you with words how much fun we had.
+I will begin by saying that because I don’t think I will be able to tell you with words how much fun we had at the Treehouse Museum.
 My boys are still asking to go back and it has been over a month.

-They even have little potties, which proved useful because we have a child who is beginning potty training.
+They even have little potties and sinks, which proved useful because we have a child who is beginning potty training.

 In the middle of the museum is a large treehouse–probably where it got its name.
 This is how you get upstairs.
 There are a few different ways to climb and of course, we had to try them all.
 And I forgot to take a picture of the treehouse while we were there because I was having so much fun exploring with my kids!

 For more information about the Treehouse Museum, you can go to their website.
 If you click on the discounts tab, you can print a page for your children to color for $1 off their admission.
 And on Mondays from September-May, they have a special discount: On Track to Reading from 10 a.m. to 3 p.m. (not on holidays or school breaks).
 Reduced Admission for children ages 1-5 only ($4), and their adults age 18+ ($2).